Chinmay1635/Khaatabook-v3.0/Readme.md

 4. **Set Budget**: Define budgets for different categories and set up alerts.
 5. **View Reports**: Access detailed reports and visualizations of your spending patterns.

-## Contributing

-We welcome contributions to improve Khaatabook.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch.
-    ```bash
-    git checkout -b feature-branch
-    ```
-3. Make your changes and commit them.
-    ```bash
-    git commit -m "Add new feature"
-    ```
-4. Push to the branch.
-    ```bash
-    git push origin feature-branch
-    ```
-5. Create a pull request on GitHub.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

 Thank you for using Khaatabook!
 If you have any questions or need further assistance, feel free to open an issue or contact us.